almirbanjanovic/roadtocloud.github.io/blog/_posts/2025-09-25-cloud-playground-infra.md

 	<a href="/assets/images/cloud-playground-infra.png"><img src="/assets/images/cloud-playground-infra.png"></a>
 	<figcaption>Pick your favorite: Terraform or Bicep!</figcaption>
 </figure>
-- GitHub Actions workflows for both → This is where it gets powerful.
+This is where it gets powerful.
 The repo already includes two CI/CD pipelines:
   - `terraform-deploy.yml` for Terraform deployments
   - `bicep-deploy.yml` for Bicep deployments

   You don’t need to wire up your own automation — just call the workflow for the language you prefer, and the pipeline handles the provisioning end to end.
-To emphacise again, this assumes you've followed instructions in the README within the [**cloud-playground-infra**](https://github.com/almirbanjanovic/cloud-playground-infra) repo.
+To emphasize again, this assumes you've followed instructions in the README within the [**cloud-playground-infra**](https://github.com/almirbanjanovic/cloud-playground-infra) repo.

 The idea is simple: cloud playgrounds.
-You can work in Terraform or Bicep, keep the repo modular, and plug into the corresponding pipeline.
-The workflows abstract the heavy lifting — you just choose your IaC language and run the pipeline.
+You can work in Terraform or Bicep and run the corresponding pipeline.
+The GitHub Actions Workflows abstract the heavy lifting — you just choose your IaC language and run the pipeline.